Mesothelioma Trust Funds

 Be prepared to give your lawyer all the information needed to get a claim started: medical records and your diagnosis of an asbestos illness, your work history, and where and when you believe you were exposed.

-Your lawyer can file a claim for you, and you will receive a decision about any compensation you’re entitled to from the trust fund.
+Your lawyer can file a claim on your behalf.
+You will receive a decision about any compensation you’re entitled to from the trust fund.
 The third-party, unbiased trustees process claims as they are received.
 To ensure you receive your share of the compensation, ACT TODAY.

 Filing a Claim

-- When you’re ready to get started on a claim, we’ll send you the information for more than twenty bankruptcy trusts.
+- When you’re ready to start a claim, we’ll send you the information for more than twenty bankruptcy trusts.

 - This information will help you understand your options for filing.